yunusyerli1/symfony-docker/README.md

 # Use Composer to create a new Symfony project:
     - composer create-project symfony/skeleton my_project

+# Move Project
+    - Go to project directory on windows file explorer and move project to one above (Cut the project and paste it in parent folder and then delete my_project folder)

 # Configure the Database
     - Edit the .env file inside your Symfony project (my_project/.env) and set the DATABASE_URL:
         * DATABASE_URL="mysql://root:root@db:3306/symfony"